christopherstj/pathquest-frontend/ARCHITECTURE.md

   - Mobile (< 1024px): `MobileNavLayout` - Fixed 3-tab bottom navigation with draggable content sheet
   - Both layouts use the same content components (HomeTabContent, ExploreTabContent, ProfileTabContent)
 - `PeakDetailContent.tsx` - Peak detail content with SSR data (used by static pages).
 Uses shared UI components.
 - `PeakCommunity.tsx` - Community summit history display component.
 Shows public summits with user names (linking to profile pages when user_id is available), weather conditions, difficulty/experience ratings as pill-style chips, and condition tags as small pills.
 User avatar and name are clickable links to `/users/[user_id]`. **Note**: Activity links have been removed to comply with Strava API guidelines (Strava data can only be shown to the activity owner).
 Public summits only display PathQuest-derived data (timestamp, notes, ratings, weather).
-Uses shared `PublicSummitCard`.
+Uses shared `PublicSummitCard`. **Uses React Query cursor-based infinite scrolling** (`useInfiniteQuery`) for efficient pagination of peaks with hundreds of summits.
+Fetches from `/api/peaks/[id]/public-summits` endpoint with cursor pagination.
 - `PeakUserActivity.tsx` - User's activity display for a peak (shows user's ascents, activities, and allows editing).
 Peak **Journal** sub-tab now reuses `JournalEntryCard` styling for summit entries, but displays the **activity title** as the primary title line (owner-only; not a Strava privacy issue).
 Activity cards link to `/activities/[id]` detail pages.
 - `PeakDetailsTab.tsx` - Peak details tab content showing current weather conditions and challenges the peak belongs to.
 Used in the "Details" sub-tab of peak detail views.
 Shows challenge progress bars for authenticated users.
 Uses shared `ChallengeLinkItem`.
 - `ChallengeDetailContent.tsx` - Challenge detail content with SSR data (used by static pages).
 Uses shared UI components.